"Mushroom" - a New Dilution or Silver Variant?

 The South Park Connection

-When one looks at the pedigrees of these "mushrooms", they have a double cross of one pony, or a cross of 2 or more of the ponies, usually tracing to Houlland or Avening, both of which usually trace to South Park blood, more particularly to one mare, Café au Lait 886, a "dun & white" mare born in 1891 & purchased by Lady Estella Hope from Shetland as a filly.
-She was by Lodinn (dun) who was by Lord of the Isles.
-Lady Hope was a first class stockperson who knew her ponies very well & gave detailed descriptions when registering foals.
+When one looks at the pedigrees of these mushrooms, they have a double cross of one pony, or a cross of 2 or more of the ponies, usually tracing to Houlland or Avening, both of which trace to South Park blood, more particularly to one mare, Café au Lait 886, a 33˝ inch "dun & white" mare born in 1891 & purchased by Lady Estella Hope from Shetland as a filly.
+Bred by John Laurenson, she was said to be by Lodinn & her dam was black with white markings.
+As a foal, she was described as "grey".
+Lady Hope was a first class stockperson who knew her ponies well & gave very detailed descriptions when registering foals.
+Pied foals had white markings fully described.
 Dun foals were given the base colour rather than being described as simply "dun".
-On a couple of occasions, she only described ponies as "dun" - with regard to Café au Lait ("dun & white") & this mare's great grandson, Cuckoo, who was described as "light dun".
-Could it be that she did not know how to describe these ponies that may have been "mushroom" duns?
+On a couple of occasions, she only described ponies as "dun" - with regard to Café au Lait (mare registration "dun & white") & this mare's great grandson, Cuckoo, who was described as "light dun".
+Could it be that she did not know how to describe these ponies that may have been mushroom duns?
+All the pedigrees given so far, trace to Café au Lait on both sides.
+Many mushroom pedigrees contain Gletness Rocket, Gletness Rockall, Fireball of Marshwood, Houlland or Avening ponies, all of which trace to this mare.

-Home First Page Houlland Page Firth/Annandale Page Other "Mushroom" Ponies
+First Page Houlland Page Firth/Annandale Page Other Mushroom Ponies